pagopa/terraform-azurerm-v3/application_insights_web_test_preview/README.md

 # Application insights we test preview

-This module allow to create an alert for the fqdn host
+This module create an alert for a host and verify that is up and running

 ## How to use